Missouri Farm Land Values Opinion Survey

 2. Averages 48 states.

 Figure 1 shows the trend in Missouri farmland and building values over time.
-There has been a fairly consistent 6 percent appreciation of value since 1950.
-According to USDA data, real estate values began increasing faster than 6% in the early 2000’s but slipped below the 6% compounding rate around 2015.
-This year’s increase brings real estate values in Missouri slightly under the six percent trend line.
+There has been a fairly consistent 6% appreciation of value since 1950.
+According to USDA data, real estate values began to increase faster than 6% in the early 2000’s but dipped below the 6% compounding rate around 2015.
+This year’s increase brings real estate values in Missouri $374 low of the six percent trend line.